opsschool/curriculum/shell_tools_101.rst

   -rw-r--r--.
 1 luser luser     18 May 10  2012 .bash_logout
   -rw-r--r--.
 1 luser luser    176 May 10  2012 .bash_profile

-In a long listing the first field lists the file type, it's permissions, and also any special attributes it might have.
+In a long listing the first field lists the file type, its permissions, and also any special attributes it might have.
 The very first letter in the first field indicates the file type.
 Notice directories are indicated by a "d" and regular files are indicated by a "-".
 After the first field, from left to right the fields are filetype\attributes\permissions, links, owner, group, file size, modification date, and file name.